eventmq/eventmq/docs/protocol.rst

 1      eMQP/1.0       Protocol version
 2      INFORM         command
 3      _MSGID_        A unique id for the msg
-4      _QUEUE_NAME_   csv seperated names of queue the worker belongs to 5      worker         type of peer connecting
+4      _QUEUE_NAME_   csv seperated names of queue the worker belongs to.
+5      worker         type of peer connecting
 ====== ============== ===========